Skip to main content

 Will my e.max crown look natural?

-E.max crowns can be made to look indistinguishable from natural teeth, especially when designed by a specialist ceramist who controls translucency, internal characterization, and surface texture.
+E.max crowns are designed and finished by our in-house master ceramist for color, contour, and surface character that blends with adjacent teeth.
 The in-house lab enables refinement that commercial labs cannot deliver.

 How long do e.max crowns last?